mpaiva/venus/_posts/2023-06-11-data-visualizations-visualize-this-you-could-go-blind-tomorrow.md

 ## The Importance of a Content-First Approach

-In my previous discussions on creating better accessibility, I've stressed the importance of a content-first approach.
-It allows me to begin testing concepts with people with disabilities early in the design process.
-The creation of universally understandable data insights doesn't require a complex process; it merely involves infusing intention into our design practices.
+In a previous post, titled [Communicating Accessibility Through Inclusive Design](https://mpaiva.github.io/venus/blog/communicating-accessibility-through-inclusive-design), I have written about the importance of including people with disabilities in design teams, and created a personal web tool called [No Latin](https://nolatin.com) to help UX professionals adopting a content-first approach, and begin testing concepts with people with disabilities early in the design process.
+The creation of universally understandable data insights doesn't require a complex process; it merely involves infusing intention into the design practices.

-## Decoding the Data Story
+### What’s the story behind the data?

-Instead of focusing on the chart type to use for a dataset, try narrating what the data signifies.
+Instead of beginning by focusing on which chart type to use for a dataset, try narrating what the data might mean to the user.
 Describe it without depending on visual cues.
 For instance, consider the following data record published by the United States Office of Special Education Programs (OSEP):

-"Number of children in early childhood programs served under Individuals with Disability Education Act (IDEA), Part B, by disability and state: 2021-22."
+#### Data Table: "Number of children in early childhood programs served under Individuals with Disability Education Act (IDEA), Part B, by disability and state: 2021-22."

 This dataset offers a detailed child count of varying disabilities, ages 3 through 5 served under IDEA across all US states and territories.

 From a preliminary overview, some patterns and high-level findings emerge:

-- Autism has a significant presence in most states, with California reporting over 13,000 cases—the highest in this category.
+<blockquote class="accent">Autism has a significant presence in most states, with California reporting over 13,000 cases—the highest in this category.</blockquote>
-- Some disabilities, like Deaf-blindness, appear less frequently, indicating these conditions might be less common or underreported.
+<blockquote class="accent">Some disabilities, like Deaf-blindness, appear less frequently, indicating these conditions might be less common or underreported.</blockquote>
-- Certain disabilities, such as Specific Learning Disabilities and Speech or Language Impairments, are notably high in states like California and New York.
+<blockquote class="accent">Certain disabilities, such as Specific Learning Disabilities and Speech or Language Impairments, are notably high in states like California and New York.</blockquote>

-## Conveying the Story Effectively
+### Conveying the Story Effectively

 Now that we have a narrative, the next step is figuring out the best way to communicate it.
 The key here is NOT to start deciding which data visualization type to use.
 Instead, imagine how a screen reader user would experience the story.
 Start by designing with words and then consider adding features like a bar graph, ensuring all features meet the accessibility requirements for data visualizations.